jjsemaan/paraBIMkidsProject/README.md

 ## Testing

-* Testing was performed on two main browsers Microsoft Edge and Google Chrome
+* Testing was performed by developer Jalal Semaan on two main browsers Microsoft Edge and Google Chrome.

-_Testing for links and Form_
+### Testing for links and Form

 | Test |Outcome  |
 |--|--|